SANS GUI Testing

 3. Check RKH (1D/2D).

-4. Change the reduction mode.
+4. Change the selected Reduction radio button.

 5. The options should revert to the defaults above (with RKH (1D/2D) unchecked).